 All campuses except for UMPI eliminated positions in an effort to help close that gap.

 “This level of deficit spending is not sustainable and is stark evidence that the current operating model is broken,” Wyke said in presenting the budget Monday.
 “It is incumbent upon the Board of Trustees and the senior leadership of the seven university system to address this situation and ensure that Maine’s public universities are available for generations to come.”

 BDN reporter Nell Gluckman contributed to this report.

 Follow reporter Nick McCrea on Twitter @nmccrea213.

-This story originally listed the wrong programs for elimination at the University of Southern Maine.
+Correction: This story originally listed the wrong programs for elimination at the University of Southern Maine.
 The programs that will be eliminated are: undergraduate academic programs in elementary education, applied technology education, and technology education, and two graduate programs in school psychology and classroom teaching.
 The ones listed in the original version have been proposed for elimination, but the process takes time.